nextstrain/docs.nextstrain.org/src/index.rst

 With this overview, you'll be better prepared to dive into the rest of the documentation listed in the :ref:`toc` below.

-If you have questions, need help, or simply want to say hi, please post to our `discussion forum <https://discussion.nextstrain.org>`__ where the Nextstrain team and other Nextstrain users provide assistance.
-For private inquiries, please `email the Nextstrain team <hello@nextstrain.org>`__.
+If you have questions, need help, or simply want to say hi, post to our `discussion forum <https://discussion.nextstrain.org>`__ where the Nextstrain team and other Nextstrain users provide assistance.
+For private inquiries, `email the Nextstrain team <hello@nextstrain.org>`__.

 .. toctree::
    :maxdepth: 2